hdlugas/MZsearch/README.md

 --query_data:
   * HRMS case: 3-column CSV file of query mass spectrum/spectra to be identified.
 Each row should correspond to a single ion fragment of a mass spectrum, the left-most column should contain an identifier, the middle columns should correspond the mass to charge ratios, and the right-most column should contain the intensities.
 For example, if spectrum A has 3 ion fragments, then there would be three rows in this CSV file corresponding to spectrum A. Default: small LC-MS/MS GNPS library.
-  * LRMS case: CSV file of query mass spectrum/spectra to be identified.
+  * NRMS case: CSV file of query mass spectrum/spectra to be identified.
 Each row should correspond to a mass spectrum, the left-most column should contain an identifier, and each of the other columns contains the intensity with respect to a single mass to charge ratio.
-Default: small -MS NIST WebBook library
+Default: small GC-MS NIST WebBook library

 --reference_data: same format CSV file as query_data except of reference library spectra.

 --likely_reference_IDs: CSV file with one column containing the IDs of a subset of all compounds in the reference_data to be used in spectral library matching.
 Each ID in this file must be an ID in the reference library.
 Default: None (i.e. default is to use entire reference library).

---chromatography_platform: either 'HRMS' or 'LRMS'.
+--chromatography_platform: either 'HRMS' or 'NRMS'.

 --similarity_measure: options are 'cosine', 'shannon', 'renyi', and 'tsallis'.

 --spectrum_preprocessing_order: The spectrum preprocessing transformations and the order in which they are to be applied.
 These transformations are applied prior to computing similarity scores.
-Format must be a string with 2-6 (HRMS) or 2-4 (LRMS) characters chosen from F, N, W, C, M, L representing filtering, noise removal, weight-factor-transformation, centroiding, matching, and low-entropy tranformation, respectively.
+Format must be a string with 2-6 (HRMS) or 2-4 (NRMS) characters chosen from F, N, W, C, M, L representing filtering, noise removal, weight-factor-transformation, centroiding, matching, and low-entropy tranformation, respectively.
 Matching (M) and centroiding (C) are applicable only to HRMS data.
 For example, if \'WCM\' is passed, then each (HRMS) spectrum will undergo a weight factor transformation, then cleaning, and then matching.
 Note that if an argument is passed, then \'M\' must be contained in the argument, since matching is a required preprocessing step in spectral library matching of  data.
-Default: FCNMWL for HRMS and FNLW for LRMS.
+Default: FCNMWL for HRMS and FNLW for NRMS.

 --high_quality_reference_library: True/False flag indicating whether the reference library is considered to be of high quality.
 If True, then the spectrum preprocessing transformations of filtering and noise removal are performed only on the query spectrum/spectra.
 If False, all spectrum preprocessing transformations specified will be applied to both the query and reference spectra.
 Default: False.